Tikondwe138/attendance-app/README.md

 ## Overview
 This update covers the progress made on Task 3 of the Attendance System project.
 The focus was on building features that let students and admins record attendance, view reports, and enjoy a smooth website experience.
+## Updates That Still Need to Be Done
+1. **User Authentication and Roles**
+   - Replace the simple in-memory user system with a real database model.
+   - Add password protection, roles (admin, teacher), and login/logout functionality.
+   - This controls who can mark attendance and what they’re allowed to do.

+2. **Attendance Marking Logic**
+   - Build the logic to mark attendance for individual students or entire classes at once.
+   - Support different statuses like present, absent, tardy.
+   - Add checks to avoid mistakes like marking attendance twice or for invalid dates or students.

+3. **Attendance Reporting**
+   - Create functions to generate reports such as attendance summaries for students, class attendance rates, and lists of absent or tardy students.
+   - These reports will help admins track attendance effectively.

+4. **Tracking Statuses Clearly**
+   - Define and enforce accepted attendance statuses (present, absent, tardy).
+   - Validate status during attendance recording to avoid errors.

+5. **Proper Model Relationships**
+   - Improve how attendance records relate to students in the database.
+   - Ensure database relationships are properly set up to keep data consistent.

+---

 ## What Has Been Done
 - Set up login for students and admins with different access levels.